 For example, one state might use the term "living will."
 Another state may call it an "advance health care directive."
 In general, if a living will meets your state's legal requirements, its instructions are legally valid and binding.

 This section gives an overview of living wills and other health care directives.
 It also provides state-specific resources related to these types of estate plans.
 You may find a sample power of attorney form here.

-Note: Your state may refer to this document as a health care directive, living will, or other similar names.
-This document may be different than a medical power of attorney in your state.
+Note: Your state may refer to this document as a health care directive or living will, or it might use other similar names.
+This document may be different from a medical power of attorney in your state.

 Why You Should Make a Living Will

 You can express all medical decisions in a living will.
 By creating a living will or a similar health care directive, you can accomplish two critical goals:

 Creating a living will reduces the likelihood of emotional disputes over your medical and end-of-life care.
 Taking your health care wishes into your own hands can provide peace of mind for your family.
 Your loved ones will know your wishes if you face a terminal illness or serious medical condition.